 Putting best practice into practice

 There’s a lot to consider when writing job descriptions and advertising roles.
 Recruitment is a form of marketing, and recruiters can learn a lot from marketer’s approach to reaching desired audiences.
 Personalisation is a key tactic.
 Making sure you have the ideal recruit in mind and understand their priorities, goals and values, will help you to reach the right people.
-Having vocal brand advocates present in recruitment drives or including quotes from employees on your website, social media and other materials, will reassure interested recruits that they are on to a good thing.
+Have vocal brand advocates present in recruitment drives or including quotes from employees on your website, social media and other materials.
+These will reassure interested recruits that they are on to a good thing.
 And ensuring values are carried through in delivery will make sure you keep hold of your new employees.

 Staff members are internal customers.
 Ensuring they continue to have a good experience will build trust and loyalty, ultimately helping you to retain your best staff and the great results they bring.

 How are you handling the skills coach shortage?
 Let us know on Twitter!